cleanmachinetulsa/ServicePro_v3/MASTER_PLAN_V3.md

 Twilio docs (TWILIO_* files)

 2.1 Standardize Voice Entry-Points
-All inbound calls to a tenant’s number should go through a single endpoint, e.g.:
+All inbound calls to a tenant’s number should go through a single endpoint:

 POST /twilio/voice/incoming

 This route should:

-Lookup tenant by called number:
+Lookup tenant by called number (Twilio To field → tenantPhoneConfig).

-from / to in Twilio payload → map to tenantPhoneConfig.

 Attach tenant context:

-Use tenantMiddleware or a resolver to build req.tenantDb.
+Use tenant resolver → set req.tenant, req.tenantDb.

-Decide call flow:
+Decide call flow based on tenant’s ivrMode:

 Simple direct dial (SIP / forward)

 IVR (press 1/2/3…)

-AI voice agent (future Phase 4)
+AI voice agent (Phase 4)

-For root tenant (Clean Machine):
+For root tenant (Clean Machine) now:

-Start with simple / IVR-lite:
+Use simple / IVR-lite – either:

-Option A: Direct call → SIP / Groundwire.
+Direct → SIP / Groundwire, or

-Option B: Mini IVR with “press 1 to talk, 2 for SMS link, 3 to leave a voicemail, 7 for joke.”
+Mini IVR with:

+“Press 1 to talk”

+“Press 2 for scheduling link via SMS”

+“Press 3 to leave a voicemail”

+“Press 7 for a joke / easter egg”

 2.2 SIP → Groundwire Flow (Your Own Calls)
 For your business (root tenant):